Aureoumbra lagunensis: The Texas brown tide

-Aureoumbra lagunensis cause a bloom in Laguna Madre, Texas for seven years where it maintained densities from 0.5 x 106 cells mL−1 to 5 x 106 cells mL−1.
+Aureoumbra lagunensis cause a bloom in Laguna Madre, Texas for seven years where it maintained densities from 0.5 million cells/mL to 5 million cells/mL.
 The hypersaline conditions of Laguna Madre (45 – 75 PSU) is thought to be the cause of the bloom which allowed A. lagunensis to thrive, as they achieve maximal growth at 70 PSU and can continue to grow in environments of 10 – 90 PSU.
 The development of these hypersaline conditions was due to a period of drought which caused a loss of benthic and planktonic grazers.
 This effectively reduced the grazing pressure on phytoplankton like A. lagunensis.
 In December 1990 a large fish die-off occurred upon severe freezing which served to release nutrients like ammonium to further support the phytoplankton population.
 By October 1997, The Texas Brown Tide was disrupted, after seven years of uninterrupted growth, due to heavy rainfall.

 The Florida brown tides

 The first brown tide in Florida began during the summer of 2012 and collapsed a few months thereafter, and the second brown tide began in the spring of 2013 and collapsed in mid-summer 2013.
-During the brown tides in Florida, A. lagunensis consisted of 98% of the phytoplankton community with abundances greater than 2 x 106 cells/mL.
+During the brown tides in Florida, A. lagunensis consisted of 98% of the phytoplankton community with abundances greater than 2 million cells/mL.
 Similar to the causes of the Texas brown tides, the Florida brown tides were proliferated by high salinity, low grazing pressure, high dissolved organic nitrogen and low inorganic nutrients, and competitive advantage over other phytoplankton.
 However, these brown tides were short-lived compared to that in Texas, lasting no more than a few months.